erikreedstrom/knockout-pubsub/README.md

 #### Publishing

-`ko.observable`s `ko.observableArray`s and `ko.computed`s can all publish their changes with a simple extend command:
+`ko.observable`, `ko.observableArray`, and `ko.computed` can all publish their changes with a simple extend command:

 	ko.observable(value).extend({publish: "VM.observable"})